caradryanl/CopyMark/diffusers/README.md

     scripts/exp_sdxl_eval.sh
 ```

-### Step 2: Moving the thresholds to `experiments` directory
+### Part 2: Results on test datasets

-Move the results on evaluation datasets in the `outputs` directory to their corresponding subfolders in`experiments` directory.
+First, move threshold files in the `outputs` directory to their corresponding subfolders in`experiments` directory.
 Make sure that `experiments` keep the following structure:
 ```
+─diffusers
-─diffusers                                      # benchmark on diffusers │   └───experiments
+│   └───experiments
 │           └───ldm
 │               └───gsa_1